APE builds APE.

 What DARWIN has produced

 When evolution.enabled is true, DARWIN reads the cycle's artifacts and files concrete mutation proposals as GitHub issues.
-The collapse from nine lore apes to four active ones was driven by these proposals — every deprecation is logged, with reasoning.
+The collapse from the original lore roster into today's live five was driven by these proposals — every deprecation is logged, with reasoning.

 Example.
 Issue #54 proposes a change to how EXECUTE interacts with the test runner, citing three cycles where the same inefficiency appeared.
 The proposal is public, debatable, and subject to the same review process as any other issue.
 Nothing is filed silently.